Birmingham City Close In on Kai Wagner as First January Signing

 Blues Target MLS Stand-Out

-Wagner has been a consistent and creative force in Major League Soccer for the past six years.
-His impressive 2025 campaign saw him named in the MLS Team of the Season, an honour he shared with global superstar Lionel Messi of Inter Miami.
-His contributions included two goals and 11 assists in 35 matches.
+Wagner has established himself as one of Major League Soccer's most consistent performers over his six-year stint in the United States.
+His exceptional 2025 campaign was recognised with a place in the MLS Team of the Season, an honour he shared with global icon Lionel Messi of Inter Miami.

 Addressing a Key Position